 Tel Aviv · Caesarea · Stella Maris (Haifa) · Nazareth · Cana · Tiberias · Sea of Galilee · Jordan River · Mt.
 Tabor · Jericho · Jordan River · Jerusalem · Temple Model · Ein Karem · Bethlehem · Bethany · Dead Sea · Mt.
 Of Olives · Gethsemane · Mt.
 Zion (Upper Room) · Western Wall · Via Dolorosa · Church of the Holy Sepulchre

 Make your way through the Holy Land to experience Him, follow in His footsteps, and see Him in the works He performed - your footsteps will become His.
-Celebrate votive Masses in the very places where these miraculous gifts became pages in the Gospel.
+Celebrate Mass in the very places where these miraculous gifts became pages in the Gospel.
 See where He was back then, and feel how He is still there today!

 Any questions?
 Contact Us: